lobe/android-bootstrap/README.md

 [Lobe](http://lobe.ai/) is an easy-to-use free tool to help you start working with machine learning.

 This project was created to help you bootstrap your Lobe project on android.
-Built with [SwiftUI](https://developer.apple.com/xcode/swiftui/) for Apple's android and iPadOS platforms.
+Built with [Kotlin]https://kotlinlang.org).

 ## Table of contents